Chicago: Lots of Free Attractions in Second City

 If you have more time, add a visit to the Museum Campus on the south side of downtown.
 Grouped together are the Shedd Aquarium, Field Museum of Natural History (home of “Sue”, the biggest T-rex fossil ever unearthed) and Adler Planetarium.

-Chicago is a microcosm of modern urban building — the first steel frame skyscraper was build here in 1885.
-Frank Lloyd Wright, Daniel Burnham, Louis Sullivan, Mies van der Rohe, Helmut Jahn and hundreds of other designers have created a “living museum of architecture.”
+Chicago is a microcosm of the modern urban building — the first steel-frame skyscraper was build here in 1885.
+Frank Lloyd Wright, Daniel Burnham, Louis Sullivan, Mies van der Rohe, Helmut Jahn, and hundreds of other designers have created a “living museum of architecture.”

 The best view in town is from the Skydeck on the tower formerly known as Sears at sunset!
 (Yes, it’s now called the Willis Tower, for its new owners!)

 North of the Chicago River, Tribune Tower has exterior walls imbedded with actual bits of famous buildings – Westminster Abbey, Taj Mahal, and Arc de Triomphe among them.
 Across the street is the Wrigley Building, designed to look like a “luscious birthday cake.”
 The fanciful Water Tower is one of the few buildings to survive the disastrous 1871 Chicago fire.